- The Cardinal Vowel system is one way to describe vowel articulation and is the basis of the vowel diagram on the IPA chart.

 - Because formant frequencies are affected by vocal tract size, they need to be normalised before they can be averaged or compared across speakers.

-- Outside the laboratory other approaches to quantifying sonorant timbre are often preferred to formant frequencies.
+- Because measuring formant frequencies can be difficult, other approaches to quantifying sonorant timbre are often preferred to formant frequencies outside the laboratory.

 At the end of this topic the student should be able to: